rowanmoul/ArchSecureDualBoot/README.md

 ## Before You Begin
 You want to disable Windows Bitlocker before proceeding, as we will be making changes that will result in the TPM not releasing the keys needed to decrypt the disk automatically.
 Read on to understand what this means (in fact, it is strongly suggested that you read the entire guide and suggested reference material before you begin so you can do further research to answer any questions you might have).
 The actual procedure described in this guide should take about an hour if you already know what you are doing (because you read the guide through first or are otherwise already knowledgeable).
 For disk encryption on Linux, it is easier to setup before installing Linux, as it involves the creation of a new encrypted logical volume on top of a physical partition.
 Alternatively, you can take a backup, or use remaining free space on the disk temporarily.
 This guide will only cover encrypting a new Linux installation (it briefly runs through installing a barebones Arch Linux system).
 The beginning part of this guide assumes you are using a recent copy of the Arch Linux Live Disk.
-Once you have disabled secure boot and booted into the Arch Live Disk, install the following tools, as they are not included on the Live Disk and will be needed before we install the new system:
+Once you have disabled secure boot and booted into the Arch Live Disk, install and start the following tools and services, as they are not included on the Live Disk and will be needed before we install the new system:
 ```
-# pacman -S tpm2-tools
+# pacman -Sy tpm2-tools tpm2-abrmd
+# systemctl start tpm2-abrmd
 ```
 Later we will turn secure boot back on, but we can't boot the live disk with it on.

 ## How Bitlocker securely encrypts your drive without requiring a password at every boot.
-Before diving into the how to part of this guide, it is important underand on a basic level how Bitlocker and the hardware it depends on works in order to be able to setup a similar system for Linux.
+Before diving into the how-to part of this guide, it is important underand on a basic level how Bitlocker and the hardware it depends on works in order to be able to setup a similar system for Linux.
 In short, Bitlocker works by storing your disk's encryption key in a hardware device called a Trusted Platform Module, or TPM, and the key is only released if the computer boots in a trusted configuration.

 ### What is a TPM?
 For a good overview of what a TPM is and what it can do, go read [this](https://en.wikipedia.org/wiki/Trusted_Platform_Module) and the first chapter of [this book](https://link.springer.com/book/10.1007%2F978-1-4302-6584-9) (or all of it really).
 That free book is arguably the single most useful resource for understanding the otherwise poorly docmented TPM.
-Note that here "poorly" is meant as in it is difficult to understand the documentation, not that every little detail isn't documented (because it is).
+Note that here "poorly" is meant as in it is difficult to understand the documentation, not that every little detail isn't documented and specified (because it really is).
 The TPM can do a lot of things, but in the case of Bitlocker (as well as what we are about to do in Linux) it is used to cryptographically secure our disk encryption key in such a way that it can only be retrieved if the machine boots with the software we expect ([Platform Integrity](https://en.wikipedia.org/wiki/Trusted_Platform_Module#Platform_integrity)).
 This means that if someone where to try to boot from a live disk, or replace your bootloader or kernel ([evil maid attack](https://en.wikipedia.org/wiki/Evil_maid_attack)), the TPM will not release the disk encryption key.
 But wait, I read that Wikipedia page!
 It said there were ways extract secrets from TPMs!
 Yes, it's not a flawless system, but if you read further about it, the only people with the resources to carry out such attacks probably already have your data, if they even want it.
 Joe Smith who picks up your lost laptop bag on the train and takes it home won't be able to.
 Consider what your realistic [threat model](https://en.wikipedia.org/wiki/Threat_model) is, and if this is something you need to be concerned with, this guide isn't what you need.
 Instead, you may want to get yourself a giant magnet to repel any [$5 wrenches](https://xkcd.com/538/) that might be swung in your direction.